 The sticker price is just the beginning.
 Hidden costs can easily double your true cost per hire, making seemingly expensive recruiting solutions actually cost-effective.

 Internal time costs are massive but often ignored.
 Every interview round pulls your engineers, managers, and founders away from building product (and engineers are often the highest paid in the company).
 A typical hiring process involves 6-8 internal people spending 2-4 hours each on interviews, reference checks, and decision-making.
-At $100+ per hour for technical staff, you're looking at $1,200-3,200 in lost productivity per hire.
+At $100+ per hour for technical staff, the hidden cost of hiring adds up to $1,200-3,200 per hire in lost productivity alone.

 Failed hire replacement costs are brutal.
-Industry data shows 20-30% of new hires don't work out in their first year.
-When a $120k engineer leaves after six months, you've lost their salary, benefits, onboarding time, and recruiting fees.
+According to current research on the cost of a bad hire, the U.S. Department of Labor estimates a bad hire costs at least 30% of that employee’s first-year earnings, and industry data puts the first-year failure rate for new hires at roughly 1 in 5.
+When a $120k engineer leaves after six months, you’ve lost their salary, benefits, onboarding time, and recruiting fees.
 Then you get to pay all those costs again for their replacement.

 Time-to-fill impacts compound quickly in competitive markets.
 Every extra week an engineering position stays open is lost product development, delayed features, and increased pressure on existing team members.
 For a senior role, this opportunity cost can exceed $10,000 per month.